Pick Your Own Fruit FAQ

 How much can I pick?

-Please do not pick fruit and then abandon it before paying, it causes unnecessary waste and is unfair on other customers who may struggle to find fruit on the bushes as a result.
-If you are worried about over-picking, please ask staff beforehand for a cost estimate of what your container will hold.
+You can pick as much or as little as you like.
+Please do not pick fruit and then abandon it before paying — it causes unnecessary waste and is unfair on other customers.
+If you are worried about over picking, please ask staff beforehand for a cost estimate of what your container will hold.

 Is fruit suitable for freezing?